Nagasuruthi-R/redbus_prj/README.md

-# Real-time Dynamic Red Bus Project
+# REDUBUS DATA SCRAPING WITH SELENIUM AND DYNAMIC FILTERING USING STREAMLIT
 This project extracts, stores and analyses real-time bus data from the red-bus website using Selenium, Mysql and Streamlit.
 It ensures up-to-date data and interactive visualization for enhanced user experience.
 This project integrates web scraping, database management and dynamic filtering.
-REDUBUS DATA SCRAPING WITH SELENIUM AND DYNAMIC FILTERING USING STREAMLIT

 ## Project Index
 1. Introduction
 2. Overview